darckronoz/MorseDecoder/README.md

 - the audio works on local but not on pages.

 #TO-DO
-  - [ ] change the audio local paths for audios on the web...
+  - [ ] change the audio local paths for audios on the web...(can be also upload the audios to a database, link the database and reference the audios from the data base )
   - [ ] delete assets folder
   - [ ] :D